 Doing it alone?
 No problem.

 But be truthful and clear as to who else you’ll need any help from.
-Need someone to do an intro music for you?
+Need someone to do a piece of intro music for you?
 Write that down, even if you don’t know who it is going to be.

 They need not be a literal team.
 But these are people who you will need to reach out to, in order to live up to your promise.